What DecIQ® is built on

 Where it started

 DecIQ® was incorporated in 2026.
-The question it was built to answer had been forming across two careers, two disciplines, and a combined twenty-six years of independent operational experience.
+The argument it was built on had been accumulating across two careers, two disciplines, and twenty-six years of independent operational experience.

-The first ten years produced the observation across corporate transformation programmes spanning multiple sectors, decision types, and analytical environments.
+The first ten years, spent across corporate transformation programmes addressing the transformation value gap, spanning multiple sectors, decision types, and analytical environments, produced an observation of an operational gap.

-The final eight ran in parallel and independently sharpened it into a structural argument: one career exclusively inside capital-intensive operations, the other arriving there in the final three.
+The final eight ran in parallel, one career inside capital-intensive operations, the other arriving there in the final three, both still closing the transformation value gap, and sharpened the observation into the structural argument.

-Beyond their direct operational experience, the same structural pattern held across leadership levels and independent upstream operators.
+Beyond direct operational experience, the same structural operational pattern held across leadership levels and independent upstream operators.

-The observation was then tested forensically across three independent lines of inquiry over a three year period across Nigerian capital-intensive sectors.
+The observation was then tested forensically over the three years before the firm opened, across three independent lines of inquiry in Nigerian capital-intensive sectors.

-In every environment, the gap appeared in the same location: the conversion point where data and analytics became commitment, and where no governance architecture existed to make that commitment defensible.
+In every environment, the operational gap appeared in the same location inside the broader transformation value gap: the conversion point where data and analytics became commitment, and where no governance architecture existed to make that commitment defensible.

 Stage 1